pravega/pravega/README.md

 Pravega can be installed locally or in a distributed environment.
 The installation and deployment of pravega is covered in the [Running Pravega](documentation/src/docs/deployment/deployment.md) guide.

+## Workflows with Pravega

+Pravega can participate in data pipelines without requiring code to be written.
+Just use curl to upload files to Pravega as shown in deployment/test.sh

 ## Support

 Don’t hesitate to ask!
 Contact the developers and community on the [mailing lists](https://groups.google.com/forum/#!forum/pravega-users) or on [slack](https://pravega-io.slack.com/) if you need any help.